 Salamander Resort & Spa is a timeless destination, located in historic Middleburg, Virginia.
 This quintessential town is steeped in equestrian traditions, and easily accessible to Washington, D.C.
-The Forbes Five-Star resort is the ultimate place of discovery and the epitome of luxury, combining artfully designed facilities with unparalleled experiences, all resting on 340-acres framed by the Blue Ridge Mountains, lush vineyards, and horse farms.
+The Forbes Five-Star and AAA Five-Diamond resort is the ultimate place of discovery and the epitome of luxury, combining artfully designed facilities with unparalleled experiences, all resting on 340-acres framed by the Blue Ridge Mountains, lush vineyards, and horse farms.

 Salamander Resort & Spa is found in the charming and historic small town of Middleburg, Virginia.
-The charismatic Forbes Five-Star resort features 168 guestrooms and suites all with scenic views of the countryside.
+The charismatic Forbes Five-Star and AAA Five-Diamond resort features 168 guestrooms and suites all with scenic views of the countryside.
 Truly dedicated to health and wellness, a 23,000-square-foot spa presents 14 treatment rooms and a private outdoor courtyard with a heated pool.
 In addition, Salamander has built one of the finest equestrian facilities and programs in the country with 25 on-site acres dedicated to riding and a 14,000-square-foot stable.
 The culinary program also does not disappoint with the rustic Harrimans Virginia Piedmont Grill, a multi-experience cooking studio, well-appointed wine bar, and jovial billiards room.
 Also offering zip lining, tennis, nature hikes, archery, and an abundant amount of other outdoor activities, the adventures are endless.